@exploringyahweh

 Caster

-Caster, simply put, is the angle at which the wheel hub is reclined away from the shock tower usually indicated in a positive value in degrees.
+Caster is the angle at which the wheel hub is reclined away from the shock tower, typically indicated in a positive degree value.
 The higher the value, the more clearance you will have from the rear of the fender well.
-Most trucks will have a limited amount of adjustment from factory, which for the sake of clearance, should be set to the maximum positive value.
+Most trucks will have a limited amount of adjustment from the factory which, for the sake of clearance, should be set to the maximum positive value.

 Wheel Offset/Width

-Wider wheels, or wheels with a lower offset (fitment further out) will result in a bigger scrub radius.
-This in turn means the wheel itself will swing in a wider arc as it articulates through the steering range.
-Even with the same height tire, one mounted on a wider wheel will require more clearance at lock.
+Wider wheels, or wheels with a lower offset that sit further out, increase the scrub radius.
+This causes the wheel to move through a wider arc as it turns.
+Even with the same tire height, a tire mounted on a wider wheel will require more clearance at full steering lock

 Loaded Weight